Nenkai/gt-modding-hub/docs/discord/gt7_shuffle.md

 The way it works is that a lobby is hosted, and **BoP** has to be enabled.
 The bot will provide a random car for each driver to use given the specified tire compound set by the host.

+!!! warning

+    In order to make this more enjoyable it is **very highly recommended** to have a large collection of road cars not to hold everyone else in the lobby up.

 !!! note

     All group cars are excluded from this.

+---

 ## Lobby Owner Commands